-At this time Ancient Lake Farms is currently being operated and managed Robert Nothnagle and Kimberly Kent, who are also the applicants.
-All of ALF future employees, should they choose to add any, will undergo a background check by the Lake County Sheriff's Department before starting employment and be a United States citizen or eligible for employment within the US.
-The projects core business hours of operation will take place between 8am-6pm with deliveries and pickups restricted to 9am-7pm Monday through Saturday and Sunday from 12pm-5pm.
-The Community Liaison/Emergency Contact, Mr. Nothnagle and Ms. Kent, will be available to contact 24 hours a day, seven days a week, including holidays.

-The Project Property is accessed by private/shared dirt access driveways connecting to Jerusalem Grade Road.
-The shared access driveway begins at Jerusalem Grade road and leads to property parcel where the existing home is.
-There is a proposed separate access driveway that breaks off the road to the west towards the cultivation area.
-This newly proposed cultivation access roadway will be approximately 275' in length to the entrance of the cultivation site, with an approximate slope of 0-1%.
-At minimum the driveway will be 20 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance.
-The access driveway will have 6-inch gravel added to the entire length of it and have 4 parking stalls (One ADA), as well as hammerhead turnaround at the cultivation site 20' wide and 60' in length.
-Turnouts are not proposed due to the access driveway being proposed at 20' wide, however if needed, turnouts will be at minimum 12 feet wide and 30 ft long, with a minimum 25 ft tapper on each end, roughly every 400 ft.
+At this time Coastle is currently being operated and managed by Tyler Mitchell and Brian Barrett, who have both completed their background checks.
+All Coastle future employees will undergo a background check by the Lake County Sheriff's Department before starting employment and be a United States citizen or eligible for employment within the US.
+The project's core business hours of operation will take place between 8am-7pm with deliveries and pickups restricted to 9am-7pm Monday through Saturday and Sunday from 12pm-5pm.
+The Community Liaison/Emergency Contact, Tyler Mitchell, 530-333-3658, Mitchellttt@gmail.com will be available to contact 24 hours a day, seven days a week, including holidays.
+The Project Property is accessed by a private access driveway connecting to Wilkinson Road.
+The existing driveway that leads to the existing home is currently gravel.
+The total access roadway including both the pavement and gravel will be approximately 801' in length, with an approximate slope of 0-1%.
+At minimum, the driveway will be 20 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance.
+The access driveway will have 6-inch gravel added to the entire length of it.
+There are 16 parking stalls (One ADA), as well as a hammerhead turnaround at the terminus 60' wide and 20' in length.
 The access driveway to the parcel currently has a security gate at the entrance of the parcel.
 The gate entrance will be at least 2 feet wider than the width of the traffic lane with a minimum of 14 feet unobstructed horizontal clearance and 15 feet on unobstructed vertical clearance.
-The access gate will be located at least 30 feet from the main shared access road and property line.
-The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever ALF personnel are not present.
+The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever Coastle personnel are not present.
 The gate will be secured with a heavy-duty chain, commercial grade padlock and a Knox Box to allow 24/7 access for emergency services.
-Only approved ALF managerial staff and emergency service providers are able to unlock the gates on the Project Property.
+Only approved Coastle managerial staff and emergency service providers are able to unlock the gates on the Project Property.
 The fencing for this project will include a perimeter fence around the entire outdoor cultivation area.
 The cultivation area fence will be a 6 ft tall chain link fence with a privacy mesh screen and mounted with security cameras.

-As Ancient Lake Farms is applying for a Type-13 Self-Transport Distribution license, there will be a dedicated loading zone in the parking lot.
-ALF will utilize unmarked transport vans to transport product off premises and will be in compliance with all California Cannabis Track and Trace requirements throughout the distribution process.
+Coastle is applying for a Type-13 Self-Transport Distribution license and there will be a dedicated loading zone in the parking lot for transportation.
+Coastle will utilize unmarked transport vans to transport products off premises and will be in compliance with all California Cannabis Track and Trace requirements throughout the distribution process.